kolirina/PetShop_eCommerce_App/README.md

 npm run format
 ```

-- Formats the TypeScript source files using Prettier, ensuring consistent code style and formatting.
+- Checks if TypeScript source files are formatted according to the specified rules using Prettier and reports any formatting errors or inconsistencies without modifying the files.

 ```
 npm run test